enthought/pyface/docs/source/standard_dialogs.rst

    An Error Message Dialog

-A dialog that shows the a standard OS message dialog, where the user is only presented with the ability to confirm the message.
+A dialog that shows the standard OS message dialog, where the user is only presented with the ability to confirm the message.
 The dialog has a "severity" trait which can take the values of ``"information"``, ``"warning"`` or ``"error"`` and displays an appropriate icon along with the message.